USTCYYX/KGE/README.md

 The code is written to reproduce the results of DistMult, ComplEx and RESCAL.
 I refer to the code of [RotatE](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding).
 Their code is clear and concise.
+To improve the performance of the model, I refer the ideas in TransD and TransR, Which think each relation should have a particular semantic space, and I propose the RESCALR, RESCALD, DistMultR and DistMultD.
 I refer the hyperparameters from [OLD DOG](https://openreview.net/forum?id=BkxSmlBFvr).
 For each model, we have hyperparameters which include batch_size, negative_sample_size, embedding_size, gamma, learning_rate and optimizers.
 The optimizers incluede Adam and Adagrad, which have been integrated into the code.